thesingleboard/speedbot/README.md

 # Part 2 - Build the Speedbot
 ## Set up the Speedbot
 ## Build a simple MQTT broker
-In order to develop and test the PiTemp and the MQTT protocol, you will need to deploy a simple broker to recive the data sent by the PiTemp.
+In order to develop and test the Speedbot and the MQTT protocol, you will need to deploy a simple broker to recive the data sent by the Speedbot.
 The MQTT protocol uses SSL to protect data, and as a best practice should be used in IoT communication channels.
 The MQTT protocol is used in IoT applications because of it speed and the fault tolerant nature of the protocol.

 MQTT - https://mqtt.org/